 How often should I use cuticle oil?

-Daily is ideal -- most nail professionals recommend applying cuticle oil once or twice a day.
-Before bed is the best time because the oil has hours to absorb without being washed off.
-Even applying it every other day will noticeably improve cuticle condition within two weeks.
+Daily is a practical goal.
+Before bed is a good time because the oil has hours to absorb without being washed off.
+Even applying it every other day can make dry cuticles look softer over time.

 Is CND SolarOil worth it?

-Yes.
-CND SolarOil is the professional standard in nail salons for good reason -- the jojoba oil and vitamin E formula absorbs fast, isn't greasy, and genuinely softens dry cuticles.
+Yes for many routines.
+CND SolarOil is a nail-salon staple with a jojoba oil and vitamin E blend that absorbs fast, isn't greasy, and helps soften dry-looking cuticles.
 The pen applicator makes it easy to use without mess.
-It's the cuticle oil I recommend most.

 Can you apply cuticle oil over nail polish?

-Yes, and you should.
-Cuticle oil applied over a manicure nourishes the cuticles without affecting the polish (it absorbs into skin, not the polish).
-It also helps prevent the skin around the nails from looking dry or flaky, which makes a manicure look better overall.
+Yes.
+Cuticle oil applied over a manicure conditions the surrounding skin without affecting most fully dry polish.
+It can also make the skin around the nails look less dry, which makes a manicure look better overall.

 What is the difference between cuticle oil and cuticle cream?